LLoadout/microsoftgraph/README.md

 https://your-url.com/microsoft/callback
 ```

-The callback will fire an MicrosoftGraphCallbackReceived event, you can add your token store logic in a listener for this event, for example:
+The callback will fire an MicrosoftGraphCallbackReceived event, this will automatically store your token in the session.
+You can add your token store logic in a listener for this event, for example:

 ```
 Event::listen(function (MicrosoftGraphCallbackReceived $event) {